Discover Your Biological Age With These 4 Tests, Part 1: What You and Your Face Say

 #2 Grip Strength — A simple strength test may predict heart attack and strokes.
 Every 5 kg (11 pounds) of declining grip strength was associated with a 16% increase in death from any cause, a 17% greater risk of cardiovascular death, and a 17% higher risk of non-cardiovascular mortality.

 #3 Sitting Rising Test — How well you can sit and rise from the floor, without using assistance from your hands, knees or other body parts, may predict your risk of dying prematurely in the next six years.

 #4 Walking Speed — Researchers found that gait speed was associated with differences in the probability of survival at all ages in both sexes, but was especially informative after age 75 years.
-At this age, predicted 10-year survival across the range of gait speeds ranged from 19 percent to 87 percent in men and from 35% to 91% in women.
+At this age, predicted 10-year survival across the range of gait speeds ranged from 19 to 87% in men and from 35 to 91% in women.